Advance Variation

 White claims space with e5.
 Black's modern recipe: 3...c5 attacking d4 immediately, then ...Nc6...Bg4 (pinning the f3 knight), and ...e6 to solidify.

-Solid, resilient, and Carlsen-approved.
+Solid, resilient, and a Karpov classic still played at the top by Firouzja and Ding Liren.
 The structure-first answer to 1.e4.

 1.e4 c6 2.d4 d5

 The Caro-Kann starts with 1...c6 preparing 2...d5 to challenge e4 without blocking the c8 bishop.
 Compared to the French Defense, the key detail is the free light-squared bishop, it develops to f5 or g4 outside the pawn chain, eliminating the French's main structural drawback.
 Typical structures place pawns on c6 and e6 with pieces coordinated around central breaks like ...c5 or ...e5.
-Carlsen, Karpov, Anand, and Caruana have all trusted the Caro-Kann at the highest levels for its blend of solidity and real winning chances.
+Karpov used it as his lifelong main defense to 1.e4, and today Alireza Firouzja and Ding Liren employ it regularly at the elite level for its blend of solidity and real winning chances.

 Each variation below comes with a diagram and the main plan.
 Click "Train this opening" to drill every line with spaced repetition.